Autism Spectrum Disorders

 If you’re a parent dealing with a child on the autism spectrum, you may hear many different terms including high-functioning autism, atypical autism, autism spectrum disorder, and pervasive developmental disorder.
 These terms can be confusing, not only because there are so many, but because doctors, therapists, and other parents may use them in dissimilar ways.

 But no matter what doctors, teachers, and other specialists call the autism spectrum disorder, it’s your child’s unique needs that are truly important.
-No diagnostic label can tell you exactly what problems your child will have.
+No diagnostic label can tell you exactly what challenges your child will have.
 Finding treatment that addresses your child’s needs, rather than focusing on what to call the problem, is the most helpful thing you can do.
 You don’t need a diagnosis to start getting help for your child’s symptoms.

 Sometimes “autism” really means “autism spectrum disorder”